 Entrepreneurs: Jenn Chin and Ben Baltes

 Toybox is a company that wants to help promote children’s creativity with a 3D printer and software so that kids can design and build their own toys.
-Parents no longer had to go to the store to get a new toy, since now the child could make their own at home.
+Since now the child could make their own at home, parents no longer had to go to the store to get a new toy,.

 The printer is $299 retail and comes with 750 toys already with between seven and ten added every week.

-The entrepreneurs see their advantage, though, in having the easiest to use design software on the market.
+Having the easiest to use design software on the market is an advantage that the entrepreneurs see.
 They see it is primarily targeted at children between six and nine years old.
-The company’s five-year plan is to have a Toybox 3D Printer in 10% of all households.
+The company created a long-term five-year plan to have in 10% of all households a Toybox 3D Printer.